HRM Magazine

 Understand How Drug is Used

-Medical marijuana has been legal in California for 21 years, so employers in that state are more familiar with how to work with employees using the substance legally, notes John Malanca, co-founder of United Patients Group in Greenbrae, CA, which supports education on the medical use of marijuana.
-Employers should first understand how marijuana is used medically and that it does not always impair judgment or physical activity, he says.
+Medical marijuana has been legal in California for 21 years.
+As a result, employers in the state have more experience working with employees who use it legally, says John Malanca, co-founder of United Patients Group in Greenbrae, CA. His organization supports education on medical marijuana use.

 Consider Forms of Medical Use